adhi729/test-app/README.md

 ## Problem Statement

 The application  collects data for patient registration.
-The start code contains the implementation of a similar function but on a basic version.
+The `starter code` contains the implementation of a similar function but on a basic version.
 The problem statement of the assignment is to build this into a **multistep form submit**.
-This involves submitting data to an external API and wait for a callback, save data from response in the browser.
+This involves submitting data to an external API, wait for a callback,and save data from response into the browser.

 `From` The currently existing UI ( `starter code` ) looks like below.